Equal vs. Proportional Weighting in Least-Squares Means

 In clinical trials, least-square means (LSMs) or marginalized means are often used to summarize adjusted treatment effects after fitting a model that includes prognostic covariates.

-These model-based means average predicted outcomes across subgroups defined by covariates (e.g. disease severity), but a key question arises:
+These model-based means average predicted outcomes across subgroups defined by covariates (e.g. disease severity), but, How should these marginal means be averaged across covariate levels?

 In R, the emmeans()